-French Quarter Fest wrapped up this past weekend and it’s one of the best ways to ring in the spring festival season!
+French Quarter Fest is one of the best ways to ring in the spring festival season!
 Located in, you guessed it, the French Quarter, the event brings together the best in music, food, art, history and good ol’ Louisiana fun.
-This free festival (actually known as the largest free music event in the country) is a treat for all ages — this year, attendants could attend NOLA jitterbug dance classes, a juried art show and take part in the “world’s largest jazz brunch.”
+This free festival (actually known as the largest free music event in the country) is a treat for all ages, with activities for even the tiniest of attendees.
 All that on top of the hundreds of New Orleans musicians playing the best music you’ve ever heard (double bonus for the festival pushing local New Orleans musicians and Cajun and Zydeco performers from across the state of Louisiana).

 Though you may have missed this year’s French Quarter Fest, there’s always time to prep your to-do vacation list for next spring!
 Here’s where to start: fqfi.org/frenchquarter

 If you guys read my pieces, you know that I don’t shy away from offering my own, biased two cents, and I have to say, Jazz Fest is by far my favorite New Orleans festival out of the bunch.
-Occurring for two weekends a year, the last weekend in April and the first weekend in May, Jazz Fest gets some of the biggest musical talents in the world to play for huge crowds.
-In fact this year, Stevie Wonder, Pearl Jam, Beck, Nick Jonas, Janelle Monae, Elvis Costello, Paul Simon and more will be performing.
+Occurring for two weekends a year, the last weekend in April and the first weekend in May, Jazz Fest gets some of the biggest musical talents in the world to play for huge crowds — names like Stevie Wonder, Pearl Jam, Beck, Nick Jonas, Janelle Monae, Elvis Costello, Paul Simon and more have all taken the Jazz Fest stage.
 And when I say “more,” I literally mean that I cannot fit the more than 100 musical acts scheduled to rock your face off.
-Your musical cup will runneth over as you wander around the fairgrounds at different mini-venues, like the Blues Tent, Congo Square Stage, Gospel Stage (my personal fave) to catch AMAZING mini-concerts that you may never see live outside the event.
+Your musical cup will runneth over as you wander around the fairgrounds at different mini-venues, like the Blues Tent, Congo Square Stage and the Gospel Stage (my personal fave) to catch AMAZING mini-concerts that you may never see live outside the event.

 Listening to all that music builds up an appetite, and New Orleans never disappoints when it comes to food.
 Visit the Jazz Fest website for the specifics of who is cooking what this year, but we will leave you with three words: bacon pecan square.
 And if you want a quick break from all the music and food (which we don’t know why you would), make sure you bring some money to buy the fabulous work of the hundreds of artists who show off and sell their creations in the artist villages.
-Single-day tickets are $65 ($75 at the gate), and VIP, weekend-long packages are available online, as well as the schedule of events, featured foods, kids activities and more.
-Visit nojazzfest.com.
+Continue to check nojazzfest.com often as plans for the 2018 event will continue to be added.

 New Orleans knows oysters — raw, charbroiled, fried, stuffed, Rockefeller’d (am I sounding too much like Bubba?), so why not have a festival to celebrate these slimy little suckers?!
 Besides stuffing your face, festivalgoers can learn about the Louisiana Gulf Oyster, the farmers who harvest them and help raise funds for coastal restoration.